aws-observability/aws-otel-collector/docs/developers/dependabot-prs.md

 * Execute the script ./tools/dependabot-pr/dependabot-pr.sh
   * This will create a PR with the following title: `dependabot updates <date>`
   * This pr can be reviewed and merged as if it was submitted by a team member.

+It is possible that some dependencies that should not be downgraded are downgraded or that the build fails.
+In this case you can fix the go.mod files manually and run `make gomod-tidy` before running the workflow again.